nehrin/WeatherApplication/README.md

 TO DO:
   - Dependency injection
   - Unit test for API
-  - Validation of the API keys
+  - Validation for the API keys